Guardians vs. Twins Player Props Betting Odds

 Buxton Stats

-- Buxton has 28 hits with seven doubles, a triple, eight home runs, 15 walks and 19 RBI.
-He's also stolen two bases.
+- Buxton has seven doubles, a triple, eight home runs, 16 walks and 19 RBI (28 total hits).
+He has swiped two bases.

 Buxton Recent Games